jpsim/LetterpressPlayer/README.md

 # License

-No license, do whatever you'd like with this.
+No license, do whatever you'd like with this. :D